Doomakia-Dev/DeadDogma/Races/Beetali.md

 Your height, mass and conveniently placed tusks on your shoulders allow you to ram into the opposition with violent force.

-If you willingly move 15ft in a straight line, you may use this feature to Charge your enemy.
-Dealing (proficiency)d4 of bludgeoning damage on a failed strength or dexterity saving throw and knocking them prone.
+If you willingly move 20ft in a straight line, you may use this feature to Charge your enemy.
+Dealing (proficiency)d4 of bludgeoning or piercing damage on a failed strength or dexterity saving throw and knocking them prone.
 ```